jarrydstan/PythonChatApp/README.md

 # PythonChatApp
-Creating chat application app to play around with
+Creating chat application using python as the server and flask as the web-based client Currently in development as of 09/11/2020